benmenglyu/benmenglyu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages Hi, Welcome to my homepage!"
+title: "Hi, Welcome to my homepage!"
 author_profile: true
 redirect_from:
   - /about/